“Decoding Political Violence with OSINT and Lessons from the Frontline”

 This process involves more than just presenting your Maltego graph.
 You need to substantiate the data used, integrate it with other evidence gathered using different methods, and confidently support your findings in a legal setting.

-In this content piece, we try to bring out some actionable practices for preparing information from your Maltego graph for your evidence report for prosecutors and explain how Maltego’s OSINT Profiler can assist you in establishing data lineage.
+In this content piece, we try to bring out some actionable practices for preparing information from Maltego Graph for your evidence report for prosecutors and explain how Maltego Search can assist you in establishing data lineage.

 How to Prepare Your Maltego Graph for Presenting the Case 🔗︎